This post may contain affiliate links, which help to keep Discerning Cyclist rolling. Learn more.

 Absolutely not!
 Cycling is for everybody.
 No matter your weight, there will be a bike to suit you: different styles, brands and models of bicycles come with varying weight limits, so there will certainly be a sturdy bike for you out there.

 Here, we’ll help you find that perfect bike.
-In this article, we will teach you exactly what to look for when you’re shopping for a bicycle, give some general advice around the types of bikes that are best for overweight people, and offer some specific recommendations too.
+In this article, we will teach you exactly what to look for when you’re shopping for a bicycle, give some general advice about the types of bikes that are best for overweight people, and offer some specific recommendations too.

 Can an Overweight Person Ride a Bike?